Elisa Shoenberger

 BSR Contributor Since May 11, 2020

 Elisa Shoenberger (she/her) is a freelance writer whose first job was in a library.
-She writes about books, visual and performing arts, philanthropy, and the law.
+She writes about books, cheese and other obsessions, science, and art.

 Elisa Shoenberger is a freelance writer whose first job was in a library.
-She writes regularly for Book Riot, Sixty Inches from Center, and Loop North News.
-She also has written for the Boston Globe, Huffington Post, Deadspin, Electric Lit, ComicsMT, Speculative City, and many others.
-She has a BA in Latin American History from the University of Chicago, MA in Latin American Caribbean and Iberian Studies from the University of Wisconsin-Madison, and a MBA from Loyola University Chicago.
-She makes cheese and plays alto saxophone in her spare time.
+She writes regularly for Book Riot, Murder & Mayhem, and Library Journal.
+She has published articles with over 100 publications including the Huffington Post, Slate, Wired, and the Boston Globe.
+She has a BA in Latin American History from the University of Chicago, MA in Latin American Caribbean and Iberian Studies from the University of Wisconsin-Madison, and an MBA from Loyola University Chicago.

 By this Author